SudarshanaRao/user-dashboard-management/README.md

-# User Directory
+# User Dashboard Management

-A simple React application for displaying user data with features such as search, sort, pagination, and dark/light mode toggle.
+A simple React application for creating, altering, deleting and displaying user data with features such as search, sort, pagination, and dark/light mode toggle.

 ## Features
+- **Add New User**: Adds new user by using POST method.
+- **Update**: Updates the user details of existing user.
+- **Delete**: Deletes the exisiting user.
 - **Search**: Search users by name.
 - **Sort**: Sort users in ascending or descending order.
 - **Pagination**: Displays 6 users per page with page navigation.